orange-cloudfoundry/gobis-middlewares/README.md

 - [basic2token](#basic2token): Give the ability to connect an user over basic auth, retrieve a token from an oauth2 server with user information and forward the request with this token.
 - [basic auth](#basic-auth)
 - [casbin](#casbin): An authorization library that supports access control models like ACL, RBAC, ABAC
+- [cf check permission](#cf-check-permission): Check if user has access to a service instance on a cloud foundry platform.
 - [circuit breaker](#circuit-breaker)
 - [conn limit](#conn-limit)
 - [cors](#cors)